-- Construct Only Contracts Tables 9.2(a) and 9.2(f) - Minor Contracts Table 9.2(b) - Design and Construct Contracts Table 9.2(c), and - Maintenance Contracts Table 9.2(d)

-Sole invitation Contracts are shown in Table 9.2(e).
+- Construct Only Contracts Tables 9.2(a) and 9.2(f) - Minor Contracts Table 9.2(b) - Design and Construct Contracts Table 9.2(c) - Maintenance Contracts Table 9.2(d), and - Sole invitation Contracts are shown in Table 9.2(e).

-Note: This section of TIPDS Volume 1, containing the above-mentioned tables, has also been included as Appendix J, so that it can be readily accessed for use as a reference for meetings and so on.
+Note: This section of TIPDS Volume 1, containing the abovementioned tables, has also been included as Appendix J, so that it can be readily accessible as a reference tool for meetings and so on.